New South Wales Liberal Party: Present of the Liberal Party

 The Liberal/National Coalition won a landslide victory in the 2011 state election, with the Liberal Party winning 51 of the 93 lower house seats, enough for a majority in its own right.
 Liberal leader Barry O'Farrell opted to retain the Coalition.
-The coalition has since governed New South Wales under Liberal leaders Mike Baird, Gladys Berejiklian and Dominic Perrottet, the former two winning the 2015 state election and 2019 state election respectively.
+The Coalition has since governed New South Wales under Liberal leaders Mike Baird, Gladys Berejiklian and Dominic Perrottet, the former two winning the 2015 state election and 2019 state election respectively.
 The 2019 election was significant as it was the first time that the Coalition won a third consecutive term in office in New South Wales since the 1971 state election.
 It was also the first that a female leader (Gladys Berejiklian) led a party to a state election victory in New South Wales, and the first time a non-Labor female leader won a state election in Australia.
-She stepped down on 5 October 2021 and was replaced as party leader and Premier by Perrottet.
+Berejiklian stepped down on 5 October 2021 and was replaced as party leader and Premier by Perrottet.

+In the March 2023 state election, the Liberal Party lost to a minority Labor Government led by Chris Minns.
+The Liberal Party is currently led by Mark Speakman since the 2023 New South Wales Liberal Party leadership election.

+On 14 August 2024 after nominations for the 2024 Local Government elections had closed at midday the Liberal Party announced they had not nominated several previously endorsed candidates.

+In September 2024, the state executive was suspended by the Federal Liberals.

 Preselection procedures

-In 2018, the NSW Liberal Party agreed to adopt new rules for preselecting candidates, which were championed by former Prime Minister and incumbent Liberal member of Warringah Tony Abbott and the right wing of the party.
+In 2018, the New South Wales Liberal Party agreed to adopt new rules for preselecting candidates, which were championed by former Prime Minister and incumbent Liberal member for Warringah Tony Abbott who is aligned with the right wing faction of the party.
 The rules, known as Warringah rules, gave local branches the right to hold plebiscites involving all eligible branch members to choose local, state and federal candidates.
 The party's state executive and the state council would still get 25% of the votes.
 It was reported that the right faction pushed for the rules as it believed members were more conservative than the state executive which were controlled by moderate members of the party.